 - Refunds and reschedules are not made, regardless of the reason (excluding reasons related to COVID-19).

 - Only for reasons related to COVID-19, such as border crossing closures, quarantines or infection with COVID-19 (proved by a positive PCR), until 24 hours before starting the program you will be able to transfer the quotas of whom will not be able to travel to other people or modify the starting date of those that will not be able to travel to do it until April 2024.

-There are no refunds no reschedule in case any of the following situations may prevent making part or the entire program: natural disasters, fires, flooding, road cuts, accidents, strikes, demonstrations, flight cancellations, lost luggage, and personal or health problems (not related with COVID-19) of the passenger.
+There are no refunds no reschedule in case any of the following situations may prevent making part or the entire program: weather conditions, natural disasters, fires, flooding, road cuts, accidents, strikes, demonstrations, flight cancellations, lost luggage, accidents of the passenger inside the park, and personal or health problems (not related with COVID-19) of the passenger.

 Frequently Asked Questions

 How far in advance should I book the program?